+Generally speaking, the installation path must only contain ASCII characters or characters of the language (or language group) of your Windows operating system.
 More precisely, all characters in the installation path must be present in the system Windows code page of the AIP Node.
 The system Windows code page is determined by the system locale.
 The system locale is defined in:

 This language defaults to the language of the Windows operating system and can be changed, if needed.

 As an example, on any western European Windows installation, the system code page is Win-1252; on central European Windows installations, the code page is Win-1250, and on a Turkish Windows installation, the code page is Win-1254.
 The exact value of the code page is stored in the Windows registry at the following location: